-Ameriprise can help you re-evaluate your risk profile and provide investment advice based on your individual situation and financial goals.
-Together we can re-evaluate your risk tolerance and adjust your portfolio if necessary.
+An advisor can help reevaluate your risk profile based on your individual situation and financial goals and then help you adjust your portfolio if necessary.

 4. Use a disciplined buying strategy

-Dollar-cost averaging may help.
-Dollar-cost averaging simply means that you contribute the same amount of money to your retirement plan on a regular basis.
-This tactic is designed to put market volatility to work for you over the long term.
-With this strategy, you invest a set amount at regular intervals to buy shares of a particular stock or fund over time.
-You buy more shares when the price is lower and fewer shares when the price is higher.
+Dollar-cost averaging is a tactic that may help put market volatility to work for you over the long term.
+It simply means that you contribute the same amount of money to your investments on a regular basis.
+Investing a set amount means you buy more shares when the price is lower and fewer shares when the price is higher.